Are you looking for things to do in Killarney, Ireland while you are visiting for the first time?

 Killarney City Offers Many Options: Lodging, Shopping, Food, Sights To Explore!

-When you are finished with your daytime sightseeing adventures.
+When you are finished with your daytime sightseeing adventures evening adventures begin.
 Killarney City is filled with all the hustle and bustle of any large Irish city.

 As a runner, I appreciated the close proximity to everything.
 I was able to get a few miles run in every morning, touring the city and seeing the sights!